 Have clean lids on hand.
 Remember, even in water bath canning, the lids do NOT need to be boiled for sterilization unless you process them for less than 10 minutes.
-Ten minutes or more processing then they just need to be clean.
 I like to have them in a small bowl of hot water on my counter.

-Prepare and pack food according to food canning instructions in your recipe.
+Prepare and pack food according to the instructions in your recipe.
 There are two methods for filling your jars before you put them in the canner.

-Remove air bubbles by running a non-metallic spatula around the inside of the jar.
+Remove air bubbles by running a non-metallic utensil around the inside of the jar.
 A bubble tool is a special canning tool that helps with this step.
 (It also helps you measure headspace) I like to use a plastic orange peeler for this step.
-It is small and easily slides down.
-A small rubber spatula will also work.
+(When I can’t find my bubble tool!)

 Wipe the rim of the jar clean with a damp tea towel or paper towel.

 Place seals and rings on jars.
 I’ve got a video on just what tighten finger tight means.
 You really don’t have to crank down hard; snug is fine.

-Place jars on the rack in the canner.
-The rack will keep your jars off the bottom and will also keep them from hitting each other.
+Place the filled jars upright on the rack in the canner.
+The rack will keep your jars off the bottom.

 Most water bath canners come with a canning rack.
-This rack is built so that it rests on the sides of the canner, keeping the jars above the water until you have it loaded and then can lower it down.
-The picture shows the jars lowered into the canner.
+This rack is built so that it rests on the sides of the canner, keeping the jars above the water until you have it loaded and then you can lower it down.
+The picture below shows the jars lowered into the canner.